saasana1304/garden/content/index.md

 title: MH Research
 ---

-Here is my quest to restart research activities aka Personal PhD in the area of digital tools for mental wellbeing.
+Developing digital tools for mental wellbeing.

-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+### ETH Zürich Digital Trial Intervention Platform

+[dTIP](https://dtip.ethz.ch/) is an ETH technology platform created to support researchers in clinical evidence generation and support entrepreneurs with the regulatory aspects of product development.